sankovicivana/sankovicivana/README.md

 ## Hi there 👋

-I'm Ivana Sankovic, a Full Stack Developer with a passion for building beautiful and functional web applications.
+I'm Ivana Sekereš, a Full Stack Developer with a passion for building beautiful and functional web applications.
 I have experience working with a variety of technologies including:

 ✨  - **Frontend**: React, HTML, CSS, JavaScript, Bootstrap, SASS